smpotts/smpotts.github.io/_posts/2023-03-14-vpc-overview.md

 When I first read about the CIDR block range it completely blew my mind, and it made no sense, but the more I mull it over, the more I get it.
 Subnets are creating these "sub-sections" of the cloud (to continue with the analogy I've been thinking of) by defining IP address ranges.
 The way we define an IP address range is with CIDR blocks.

 #### Security Groups in Subnets
 From what I've gathered, subnets usually have a security group inside them.
-There may be scenarios where that's not necessary, but that's I've seen so far.
+There may be scenarios where that's not necessary, but that's what I've seen so far.
 I think this is because resources like EC2 instances are typically deployed in the subnet, and they also need to be associated with a security group.

 ### Internet Gateways
 The next component of the VPC is the Internet Gateway which is the mechanism that allows the VPC to access the public internet.
 This association is set up through the Route table to the public subnet.